 - 1.1.
 At Saint Christina's School, we have high expectations of the children's behaviour.
 We recognise the importance of a clear and concise framework of expectations and sanctions to help ensure an efficient, well-motivated School.
 School rules are kept to a minimum and exist to ensure that all members of the School community can live and work together in a supportive way.
 Our Behaviour Policy is a means of promoting good relationships so that everyone feels happy, safe and secure.
 This policy supports the School community in aiming to allow everyone to work together in an effective and considerate way.
-This policy has been written with regard to the Non Statutory advice Behaviour in Schools Advice for Head teachers and school staff (September 2022) - 1.2.
-This policy should be read in conjunction with policies for Anti-bullying, Health and Safety, Safeguarding and Child Protection, Staff Behaviour (Code of Conduct) and Pupil Contact.
+This policy has been written with regard to the non-statutory advice Behaviour in Schools Advice for headteachers and school staff February 2024 - 1.2.
+This policy should be read in conjunction with policies for Anti-bullying, Health and Safety, Safeguarding and Child Protection, Staff Behaviour (Code of Conduct) and Pupil Contact. - 1.3.
+Understanding of this policy forms an important part of the staff induction process.